Best Adaptogens for Stress Relief and Balance

 Depending on what your day to day routine looks like, incorporating daily meditation, deep breathing exercises, or mental health counseling can also have an extremely positive impact on stress levels.
 Improving work-life balance, creating time for yourself to enjoy a hobby, or engaging more with certain social groups that improve your mood are a few other things you can try during times of stress.[8]
 Lastly, having a consistent sleep routine is essential to regulating stress levels – aim for 7-9 hours of sleep per night and incorporate a 30 minute slow down period prior to sleeping that can improve quality of sleep each night.[8]

-Experience Relief from Occasional Stress with Botanic Tonics
+Experience Relief from Occasional Stress with feel free

 While many factors are at play when considering stress management, it is important to focus on eating a healthy diet, maintaining a consistent sleep schedule, getting regular exercise, and finding a sense of calm through meditation, deep breathing, or participating in a hobby.
 For extra support, adaptogens can be a great addition to your routine as well!
 With their ability to regulate hormones, adaptogens help your body to better cope with stress.
 Whether you are looking to improve your overall resistance to stress, improve focus during meditation, or handle certain moments of heightened stress, adaptogens are here to help.
 For an easy supplement, try feel free kava tonics which are made with kava and other adaptogenic plants designed to improve mood, enhance energy and focus, and deliver a sense of calm that can help to mitigate occasional stress.*